apache/qpid/qpid/cpp/README.txt

    make install - installs the client and daemon

-In source distributions, no ./configure file is provided.
-To create the ./configure file, run ./bootstrap from the qpid/cpp directory, then follow the above instructions.
+In some distributions, no ./configure file is provided.
+To create the ./configure file, you must have autotools installed.
+Run ./bootstrap from the qpid/cpp directory, then follow the above instructions.

 The INSTALL notes contain more detailed information on compiling and installing this software.